ibrsec/plane-scape-fs/README.md

 📦 A Fullstack Plane Scape Project</br>
 🏀 [Frontend Live](https://plane-scape-fs.onrender.com/) || [Backend Swagger](https://plane-scape-fs.onrender.com//api/documents/swagger) </br></br>

+<b>Explanations:</b> </br>

+🚩 Since the project is deployed on render.com  using the free tier, it may occasionally enter sleep mode, which can result in a longer initial loading time.

+🚩 Flights are fetched from the Schiphol API on the backend.

+🚩 On the homepage, flights are listed with pagination.
+Filters for date, flight direction, and sorting are applied.

+🚩 Users can view detailed flight information by clicking the "Check Details" button.

+🚩 Each flight card displays the flight status and flight direction.
+Hovering over the flight status provides a description.

+🚩 Users can book a flight by clicking the "Book" button, which opens a modal where they can select the flight class.

+🚩 After logging in, users can book flights and view their booked flights on the "My Flights" page.

+🚩 Bookings are saved to MongoDB with my backend (Express.js).

+🚩 When a user books a flight, an email is sent to them via Nodemailer.

+🚩 When saving bookings, I also store the airline and destination information, allowing users to search for flights on the "My Flights" page using these fields.

+🚩 The "My Flights" page displays all flight information, and like the homepage, there is a "Flight Details" modal accessible via a button.

+🚩 Users can delete their bookings by clicking the "Delete" button.

+🚩 All screens have been optimized for responsive design.

+---
 <b>FRONTEND:</b> </br>

 🎯 React Development: Built an intuitive flight booking interface using React.js to provide a seamless and user-friendly experience for travelers.

 🛠 State Management: Utilized Redux Toolkit and Persist to manage flight data, bookings, and user preferences efficiently.

-🚀 React Router: Integrated React Router to allow users to navigate smoothly between flight search, booking, and profile pages.
+🚀 React Router: Integrated React Router to allow users to navigate smoothly between home page, my flights, login and register pages.

-🔔 User Notifications: Implemented real-time notifications using React Toastify to keep users informed of flight bookings, cancellations, and status updates.
+🔔 User Notifications: Implemented real-time notifications using React Toastify to keep users informed of flight bookings, deletions, and status updates.

-🔍 Search Functionality: Developed advanced search features enabling users to filter flights by date, destination, airline, and price range.
+🔍 Search Functionality: Developed advanced search features enabling users to filter flights by date, flight direction, destination and airline.

-📷 Document Upload: Supported the upload of documents like ID cards and passports for a streamlined check-in process.

 🎨 UI Design: Designed a clean and responsive user interface using Tailwind CSS, ensuring a consistent experience across devices.